xang1234/xang1234.github.io/_posts/2018-09-20-multi-label.md

 ### 1. Introduction

 We typically group supervised machine learning problems into classification and regression problems.
-Within the classification problems sometimes, multiclass classification models are encountered where the classification is not binary but we have to assign a class from `n` choices.
+Within the classification problems sometimes, multiclass classification models are encountered where the classification is not binary but we have to assign a class from $$n$$ choices.

-In multi-label classification, instead of one target variable $y$, we have multiple target variables $y_1$, $y_2$, ..., $y_n$.
+In multi-label classification, instead of one target variable $$y$$, we have multiple target variables $$y_1$$, $$y_2$$, ..., $$y_n$$.
 For example there can be multiple objects in an image and we need to correctly classify them all or we are attempting predict which combination of a product that a customer would buy.

 Certain decision tree based algorithms in [Scikit-Learn](http://scikit-learn.org/stable/modules/multiclass.html) are naturally able to handle multi-label classification.
 In this post we explore the [scikit-multilearn library](http://scikit.ml/) which leverages Scikit-Learn and is built specifically for multi-label problems.